JavuesZhang/CS302_Project2/proj2 design document.md

 `bash` is now powerful but still not easy to use compared to `zsh`.
 We decided to improve `bash` with some features implemented in `zsh` including `auto-jump`, `auto-suggestions`, `syntax-highlighting`, and `screen/tmux`.

 Here's the basic description about these features:
-1. auto-jump: a faster way to navigate the filesystem.
+1. `auto-jump`: a faster way to navigate the filesystem.
 It works by maintaining a database of the directories the user uses the most from the command line.
-2. auto-suggestions: It suggests commands as the user type based on history and completions.
+2. `auto-suggestions`: It suggests commands as the user type based on history and completions.
-3. syntax-highlighting: It provides syntax highlighting for the shell.
+3. `syntax-highlighting`: It provides syntax highlighting for the shell.
 It enables highlighting of commands whilst they are typed at a shell prompt into an interactive terminal.
 This helps in reviewing commands before running them, particularly in catching syntax errors.
-4. screen/tmux: The most widely used terminal multiplexer.
+4. `screen/tmux`: The most widely used terminal multiplexer.

 We divided the project into multiple small goals.